JosefVacha/matrix/docs/PR_MAINTAINER_GUIDE.md

 	2. Set `ALLOW_NOTIFICATIONS=1` in the job environment (or as a repository secret) — this acts as a second guardrail.
 	3. Ensure the job has `permissions: issues: write` if you want to use the built-in `GITHUB_TOKEN`.

+Automation & ALLOW_NOTIFICATIONS

+If a workflow may perform remote writes (create branches, push changes, open PRs or issues), it is gated by the `ALLOW_NOTIFICATIONS` safety flag.
+This flag must be set to `1` in the workflow environment for the workflow to perform network writes; otherwise the workflow runs in dry-run mode and will only output the proposed changes.

+Usage example (manual dispatch):

+	- In the Actions workflow dispatch or when running locally, set `ALLOW_NOTIFICATIONS=1` to allow remote writes.
+	- Prefer to review the dry-run output before enabling `ALLOW_NOTIFICATIONS` for the first run.

+This reduces accidental pushes from CI runs and makes baseline updates explicit and auditable.

 This two-step approach (explicit flags + ALLOW_NOTIFICATIONS) reduces the risk of accidental notifications from local runs or forks.
 See `docs/NOTIFIER_USAGE.md` for usage examples and safety notes.